Combating Client Dropout in Federated Learning via Friend Model Substitution: Convergence Analysis

-\begin{assumption} For any two clients $i$ and $j$, the local model update difference is bounded as follows: where the expectation is over the local dataset samples. \end{assumption} Assumption \ref{assm:pairwise} provides a pairwise characterization of clients' dataset heterogeneity in terms of the local model updates.
-When two clients $i,j$ have the same data distribution, and assuming that the min-batch SDG utilizes the entire local dataset (i.e., the local gradient estimator is accurate), then it is obvious $\sigma^2_{i,j} = 0$.
+Next, we derive a more specific bound on $\Psi(e_0, ..., e_{T-1})$ for the naive dropout case where an inactive client uploads nothing to the server or, equivalently, uses $\frac{1}{S_t}\sum_{k \in \mathcal{S}_t} \Delta^k_t$ as a substitute.
+The following additional assumption is needed. \begin{assumption} For any two clients $i$ and $j$, the local model update difference is bounded as follows: where the expectation is over the local dataset samples. \end{assumption} Assumption \ref{assm:pairwise} provides a pairwise characterization of clients' dataset heterogeneity in terms of the local model updates.
+When two clients $i,j$ have the same data distribution and assuming that the min-batch SGD utilizes the entire local dataset (i.e., the local gradient estimator is accurate), then it is obvious $\sigma^2_{i,j} = 0$.
 We let $\sigma^2_P \triangleq \max_{i,j} \sigma^2_{i,j}$ be the maximum pairwise difference.